Zaid-Ajaj/the-elmish-book/chapters/commands/failing-async.md

 We were able to handle an exception that was thrown during the execution of the asynchronous operation and dispatch an event in reaction to it.
 However, this was an incorrect use of error handling with commands because we are catching an exception that we threw ourselves, just to extract the exception message out of it in the `update` function.
 If you think about it we are just using exception handling as means to control the flow of the function, jumping into the "failure" state directly.
 This is of course not what exceptions are for: we handle exceptions to gain control over operations which can throw *unexpectedly*.

 Let's refactor the program above to eliminate the use of exceptions.
 First of all, the event that signals the failure should not take an exception anymore as input.
-Instead, we will use a string that will represent the error message:
+Instead, we will use a string that will represent the error message since we eventually want to show a message on screen:
 ```fsharp {highlight: [4]}
 type Msg =
   | GenerateRandomNumber